ThatBlokeCalledJay/auto-app-version/README.md

 4. Setup some variables.
   * A variable to hold the the latest version number (Initiate with 1.0.0 or whatever your current version number is).
 This variable will be automatically updated by AutoAppVersion.
-  * A variable for your DevOps Personal Access Token.
-Why do I need a PAT?
-AutoAppVersion has to update your VersionVariable via the DevOps api.
+  * A variable for your [DevOps Personal Access Token](https://docs.microsoft.com/en-us/azure/devops/organizations/accounts/use-personal-access-tokens-to-authenticate?view=vsts).
+Why do you need a PAT?
+AutoAppVersion has to update your `VersionVariable` via the DevOps api.
 Your PAT is required for authentication.

 ---